WillBaldwin0/ACE1docs.jl/docs/src/IPFitting/Purpose.md

 ```
 dB = LsqDB(save_name, basis, train)
 ```
 If `save_name` is the empty string, the least squares system, which can be very large, is not saved to disk.
-Otherwise, `save_name` should be a string not including any file extension, which is added by IPFitting. `train` shuold be a vector of julia {?JuLIP?} atoms objects.
+Otherwise, `save_name` should be a string not including any file extension, which is added by IPFitting. `basis` is the ACE basis. `train` is a `Vector` of IPFitting `Dat` objects representing the training set.

 ## Structure of the Linear System.

 Observations of the energy, forces and virial stresses of an atomic configuration can be used to train a model.
 Each scalar observable contributes one row to the linear system: An energy observation therefore contributes a single row, and the forces on all the of the N atoms in a configuration contribute 3N rows.

-Training configurations can also be distinguised from one another by setting the `configtype` field in the JuLIP atoms object.
+Training configurations can also be distinguised from one another by setting the `configtype` field in the IPFitting `Dat` object.
 The least squares database recognises the config type of a configuration, which can be used to use different settings for different config types when fitting.

 # Solving the Linear System